Jobs Park Ranger Intern - Botna Bend

 Pottawattamie County Conservation is announcing the hiring of a Park Ranger Intern for Botna Bend Park located in Hancock, Iowa!

-This is a college internship program from May 15th through September 15th or as the intern schedule permits.
+This is a college internship program that runs from May 15th through September 15th or as the intern schedule permits.

 Non-standard workweek that will include holidays, evenings and weekends.
 Professionalism and good public relations are essential, as is time management.
 Internships may qualify for college credit.
 Job performance evaluations will be completed.